philippinespire/pire_ssl_data_processing/README.md

 # check that your job is working with
 jobs

-# if you need to cancel (i.e. your ls was wrong). use fg to go to the forground
+# if you need to cancel (i.e. your ls was wrong).
+Use fg to go to the foreground
 fg

 # Now you should blinking indicating that the jobs is happenning.
 To cancel press together the control key and c